mojesadi-dev/data-analysis-portfolio/phase1_problem.md

 ![Activity Diagram](ActivityDiagram.jpg)
 ---

+### ✅ Outcome of Phase 2
-> **Note:** This document represents Phase 1 (Problem Understanding & Initial Analysis) of the Retail Sales Analytics project.
-All data, KPIs, and workflow details are preliminary and will be refined in the next phases (Data Cleaning, SQL Analysis, and Dashboard Development).
+This document represents Problem Understanding & Initial Analysis of the Retail Sales Analytics project.
+All data, KPIs, and workflow details are preliminary and will be refined in the next phases.
+The project is now ready to proceed to **Phase 3 – Data analysis**.